Skip to main content

 What this is

-During training, you save checkpoints for two purposes:
+During training, you save checkpoints for three purposes:

 2. Resuming (save_state / load_state_with_optimizer): Persist full training state (weights + optimizer) so you can continue training from where you left off.